Sophialao/FinalProject-ID2207/README.md

 Things that need fixing:
 *When in "approve event request" all requests are displayed, not just the ones that need to be approved

-*When in "comment on task" available events are not displayed because viewevents gets stuck in loop and show events is not based on employeeID
+*When in "comment on task" available events are not displayed because viewevents gets stuck in loop and show events is not based on employeeID.

 --------------------------
 All tasks are handled through events!!